 Both IP67 and IP68 have the same first digits for solid protection.
-So, devices either of the ratings will have the same protection from solids.
+So, devices of either of the ratings will have the same protection from solids.
 Both are rated 6 for solid protection and this means that they are both protected from contact with harmful dust.
 They are tested by the IP Code for 8 hours.
-No harmful dust or particles seeped into the devices after being in contact with dust from 8 hours.
+No harmful dust or particles seeped into the devices after being in contact with dust for 8 hours.

 The iPhone 8 and X series had an IP67 rating and the iPhone XS series have an IP68 rating, but they are both protected at the same level from dust.

 This is where devices rated with IP67 and IP68 differ in terms of protection.
 This is because they have different second digits.
 IP67 rated devices are a step down from IP68 devices in this regard.
 Both ratings offer some protection to the devices but IP68 is better.

 IP67 offers protection of the device from immersion in water of up to 1 meter for up to 30 minutes.

 IP68 offers protection of the device from immersion in water of more than 1 meter (exact depth should be specified by the manufacturer) for up to 30 minutes.

 It is also important to understand that the IP rating is only applicable to freshwater.
 The committee behind the IP rating, the International Electrotechnical Commission, has stated that if the IP rated device is submerged in any other liquid other than water, it can have a varied effect.
 So, the users cannot expect the same level of protection the device has with respect to water.

 So, you should think twice before submerging it in sodas, coffee, or beers.
 From our tests, we’ve found that coffee is the worst while soda and beer leave it slightly sticky.
 So, If you’ve submerged it in a pitcher, you don’t have to freak out if it’s been under 5 minutes.